Get Involved... St Dorothy's Ministries

 St. Dorothy’s Youth Ministry is a social and education gathering open to all youth grade 6 and above.
-Adult volunteers are needed to be a part of this growing group of young people who look forward to a night out watching movies, eating a “little” junk food, playing fun games, and always learning something new about their Catholic Faith!
+Adult volunteers are needed to be a part of this growing group of young people who look forward to watching movies, eating a “little” junk food, playing fun games, and always learning something new about their Catholic Faith!

 See the calendar for specific dates.

 For more information regarding Youth Ministry or how to join, please contact Jocelyn Lara in the office

 Visiting the homebound, cards for the sick, inactive member outreach, rides to Mass, homeless parishioners, building and grounds upkeep.
 There are many needs and many hands are needed.
 Is God calling you to volunteer your time and talent?
 Please step up!